Property condition surveys

 General information for landowners and tenants

-Major construction on the Metro Tunnel is due to commence in 2018.
+Major construction on the Metro Tunnel will commence in 2018.
 Prior to construction, property owners near the proposed tunnels and stations will have the opportunity to have the existing condition of their property assessed via a property condition survey.

 Property condition surveys are routinely offered on major infrastructure projects to give property owners peace of mind before construction gets underway.